Kentucky Route 30

-Kentucky Route 30 (KY 30) is an east-west state highway in Kentucky managed by the Kentucky Transportation Cabinet.
+Kentucky Route 30 (KY 30) is an east-west state highway in Kentucky, United States.
+It is managed by the Kentucky Transportation Cabinet.

 It goes through Laurel, Jackson, Owsley, Breathitt, Magoffin Counties.

 Route description

 KY 30 begins at an intersection with the Hal Rogers Parkway in London, and goes north as a divided highway until it becomes an undivided two-lane highway about a mile up the road.
 The road is a recently constructed standard highway with 11 ft wide lanes and shoulders on both sides of the road, with a speed limit of 55 mph.
 The road continues through Greenmount into Jackson County.
 The road then goes through the hilly terrain of Jackson County, and runs past Annville and reaches US 421 at Tyner.
 At this point, the road is no longer a standard highway and runs as a concurrency to the northern part of Tyner, where it goes east towards Mummie.
 The road runs a very curvy route and reaches Owsley County where it continues to be curvy until it reaches another newly constructed standard highway at Travellers Rest, which continues past Vincent into Levi where the road intersects with KY 11.
 From here, the road follows a concurrent route with KY 11 into Booneville and heads west towards Breathitt County.
 From here, the road curves and goes into the town of Jackson where it then goes on another curvy route into Magoffin County where it meets its eastern terminus in Salyersville.